 - 4.2 This document will set out the overarching strategic policies for growth across the city.
-Subject to the timing of the revocation of the RSS, it will further set out the City's long term development requirements including those for housing and employment. - 4.3 Whilst a Revised "Preferred" Option Draft was approved in March 2010 (in accord with the LDS), its publication was deferred given the then impending national elections and the subsequent range of sweeping changes introduced by the Coalition Government to the planning system.
-The intervening period has been used : - Review and update the emerging Core Strategy document itself and continue to maintain an alignment between the Core Strategy and the Economic Masterplan - Assess the evidence base that underpinned the original RSS policies - Formally respond to a range of DCLG consultations regarding proposals to modify the planning system. - Develop and update the evidence base that is required to underpin the LDF which includes : - i.
-Employment Land - ii.
-The Strategic Housing Land Availability Assessment (SHLAA) - iii.
-The Strategic Housing Market Assessment (SHMA) - iv.
-Green Space Audit - v.
-Green Infrastructure Strategy - vi.
-The Infrastructure Delivery Plan (IDP) - vii.
-The Strategic Flood Risk Assessment (SFRA) - viii.
-The Nature Conservation Audit.
+Subject to the timing of the revocation of the RSS, it will further set out the City's long term development requirements including those for housing and employment. - 4.3 Following consultation on a range of "Alternative Spatial Development Approaches" in late 2009, a Revised "Preferred" Option Draft was approved in March 2010 (in accord with the LDS).
+Given the then impending national elections, the formal consultation was deferred.
+With the range of sweeping changes introduced by this Government (particularly the ensuing High Court decisions following the announcement to revoke RSSs in 2010) the intervening period has been used: - Review and update the emerging Core Strategy document itself and continue to maintain an alignment between the Core Strategy and the Economic Masterplan - Assess the evidence base that underpinned the original RSS policies - Formally respond to a range of DCLG consultations regarding proposals to modify the planning system. - Develop and update the evidence base that is required to underpin the LDF which includes: - i.
+Employment Land Working to an RSS requirement of providing up to 225 hectares of employment land, the Employment Land Review was adopted in September 2009 to assess the city's portfolio of employment sites.
+Work has commenced to establish the city's own employment requirements against more up to date information including the key objectives of the Economic Masterplan.
+A final report is expected in early 2012. - ii.
+The Strategic Housing Land Availability Assessment (SHLAA) The annual update of the SHLAA is progressing to inform the LDF of the potential availability of housing sites over 15 years and to establish that there is a rolling 5 year supply of ready to develop housing sites.
+The final report is expected in early 2012. - iii.
+The Strategic Housing Market Assessment (SHMA) The principal role of the SHMA is to model the level of housing need and demand across the city by location, house type, size and tenure.
+It further determines the demand for general market housing and affordable housing.
+Proposals under the draft NPPF would require SHMAs to further establish the authority's long term housing requirements (in the absence of RSS).
+From July 2010, substantial evidence has been to date been gathered and analysed to develop scenarios as to the levels of future housing requirements.
+The City's last SHMA was adopted in February 2008, though its data is only robust for a 5 year period.
+Work has commenced to update the SHMA in accordance with the requirements of the draft NPPF (programmed for completion in mid-2012).